AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 <InlineAlert slots="text" variant="warning"/>

-The Script Runtime references are currently **experimental only**.
-Please do not use these APIs in any add-ons you plan to distribute or any that you will need to re-submit with updates until they are considered stable.
+The script runtime references are currently **experimental only**, so you will need to set `experimentalApi` flag to `true` in the [`requirements`](../manifest/index.md#requirements) section of the `manifest.json` to use them. *Please do not use these APIs in any add-ons you plan to distribute or any that you will need to re-submit with updates until they are considered stable.*

 ## Overview
-The script runtime specifically exposes three categories of APIs, which each have their own specific references and are outlined below.
+The script runtime exposes three categories of APIs, which each have their own specific references and are outlined below.

 ### Communication APIs
 The [communication APIs](./communication/) allow you to communicate between the script runtime and the iframe runtime where your add-on is running via exposed APIs.